michaelwittmann/disk_speedtest/README.md

 ```

 #### Arguments
-`TARGET_DIR` Path to directory which should be benchmarked.
+`TARGET_DIR` Path to directory, which should be benchmarked.

 `FILESIZE` Optional argument to specify the size of the test file.
-Default is `100M`
+Default is `100M`.

 #### Result